 Retains a signed copy of the Job Seeker Notice of Labor Dispute form.

-Boards must ensure that Workforce Solutions Office staff do not accept or work existing job orders from temporary help firms, staff leasing companies, or PEOs for positions at issue in a labor dispute.
+ES Supervisory staff must ensure that ES Merit staff do not accept or work existing job orders from temporary help firms, staff leasing companies, or PEOs for positions at issue in a labor dispute.

-If TWC become aware of a labor dispute before the Board, the state WF/UI coordinator will do the following:
+If TWC state-level staff become aware of a labor dispute before ES Supervisory staff, the state WF/UI coordinator will do the following:

 Verify the existence of the labor dispute.